Explaining The Carbon Cycle: The Big Reason to Raise Chickens on Pasture

-The grasses and other plants yet to be eaten absorb that carbon from the air and convert it into plant material, effectively storing the carbon in their leaves, roots, and stems.
+The grasses and other plants yet to be eaten absorb carbon from the air in the form of carbon dioxide and convert it into plant material, effectively storing the carbon in their leaves, roots, and stems.

 Anyone that's raised chickens knows they can be messy.
 And by messy, we mean they poop... kind of a lot.
-Their manure of course contains carbon along with other nutrients that are graciously deposited by the birds and seep into soil.
+Their manure of course contains carbon along with other nutrients that are deposited into soil.

 At our farm, we mimic this process by deliberately moving our birds daily.
 In this way, we care for our birds, as well as the grasses, and soil too.